Click “My Account” in the top right-hand corner.

 The Library reserves the right to end a session due to abuse of computer privileges.

+We do not have any open positions at this time.
 If you’re interested in becoming part of the friendly, creative, technologically-forward, book-loving team at the library, download the application then drop it off at the front desk of the library, or mail it to 309 Eighth Street, Shelbyville, KY 40065.
 You may also choose to send your resume along with the application.

 We keep applications on file for one year.